• Skip to primary navigation

 Mistake No. 5: Letting off steam

-Your editor’s massacred that beautiful, scathing review you wrote.
-It now sounds positive when clearly it was intended as a hatchet job.
-The bastard has modified quotes.
-And then you have to chase payment months after publication.
+Your editor massacred that beautiful, scathing review you wrote.
+It now sounds bland and boring, when you wanted it to seem angry and full of personality.
 You want to tell him exactly what you think, right?
 Bad idea.
 While I wouldn’t suggest being a doormat and accepting what happened, I wouldn’t recommend combat, either.
 Tell him you’re upset, but do it politely.
-If steam is still coming out your ears, you can always stop writing for the publication or have your byline removed.
+If steam is still coming out of your ears, you can always stop writing for the publication or have your byline removed.
 But creating enemies will cost you money.
 You’re hoping for a long, fruitful career.
 You’ll bump into these people again, at different publications, in different circumstances.
-Don’t burn bridges.
+Try not to burn bridges.

 Mistake No. 6: Not proposing more ideas